 Speaking of facilities, we also make sure our colleagues are supported with facilities and training to maintain their mental and physical wellbeing.
 Our dedicated wellbeing rooms, both in our UK offices and in some of our global postings, mean colleagues can find calm and quiet whenever they need it.
 Plus, with Mental Health First Aid training provided across the organisation, we’re always here to look after one another and to recognise and act when colleagues need support and guidance.

-We are delighted to be involved with forthcoming Women in Engineering Society’s virtual work shadowing event in July 2020.
-It’s a great opportunity to virtually spend the day with our women engineers in the hope of inspiring a future career with us.
+We are delighted to be involved with forthcoming Women in Engineering Society.
 We are dedicated to being a diverse and inclusive organisation that is committed to engaging and developing talent, with our apprenticeship schemes at the forefront working alongside experienced women from engineering fields.